den-sq/ouroboros/python/README.md

 coverage run --source=ouroboros/helpers -m pytest && coverage report -m
 ```

+Commits to main and PR's should trigger coverage reports automatically on GitHub.

 ## Using the Python Package

 The Ouroboros CLI and Server internally use the Python package for slicing and backprojecting.